dwlon/Homework-1/Homework2/tech_prototype/README.md

-# Run React using 'npm start' in the console because webstorm/vscode are incorrectly interpreting
+## Run React using 'npm install' then 'npm start' in the console